k9t9/k99-CC-RTLr/README.md

 Why ??

 Because after so many years , illustrator still does not support RTL languages .

 Seriously adobe ..
 All it takes to flip a text is ONE LINE of code ...

 So now, everyone who uses adobe products need to flip their text, usually using some external utility , or an online service .
 I got tired of it , so I scripted this small utility .

-Seriously, adobe ...
+Seriously, adobe ... ( Again )

 ## Installation

-You can launch directly from File -> Scripts -> Other scripts ... ( or CTRL+F12 )
+You can launch directly from File -> Scripts -> Other scripts ... ( or `CTRL+F12` )

 If you want the script to permanently be available in illustrator , copy the folder to :